Flowtter/crispy/README.md

 ### Music
 In the music page, you can see the list of your music.\
-You can hide the one you don't want and you can reorder them by drag and drop.
+You can hide the one you don't want and you can you can rearrange them by dragging and dropping them.\

 ### Effects
 In the effects page, you can see the list of your effects.\